Meet the Garfield Clean Energy Collaborative Partners

 About Garfield Clean Energy Collaborative

 The formation of the Collaborative is one of the many results of a Department of Local Affairs grant originally awarded to a partnership of governments in Garfield County in 2008.
-The grant was overseen by the Garfield Clean Energy Advisory Board, which reported to the Board of County Commissioners.
-The new Collaborative is a self-standing entity, and will continue to oversee the programs to help residents, businesses, and local governments become more energy efficient and reduce energy costs.
-The non-profit CLEER (Clean Energy Economy for the Region) implements the work of Garfield Clean Energy.
+The grant was overseen from 2009 through 2011 by the Garfield Clean Energy Advisory Board, which reported to the Garfield Board of County Commissioners.

 Members of Garfield Clean Energy Collaborative are Parachute, Rifle, Silt, New Castle, Glenwood Springs, Carbondale, Garfield County, Colorado Mountain College, and the Roaring Fork Transportation Authority.
 (The Garfield County Public Library District was a member from 2012 to 2015.)